tc39/notes/meetings/2023-09/september-28.md

 MF: First, Stage E sounds like Stage 3.
 Sorry.
 Second, if we are going to be using names, use a descriptive name.
 Most people will not consider its numeric value.
 They're going to consider it to be a letter and it may as well be a word which has self-descriptive properties.
 It’s no better than the alternatives.
 No, we should not do that.

 RPR: Shane?
 We have got a few agreements with EAO from Michael Ficarra, from SFC, from William.
-And then –
->> To clarify there was no agreement with Michael Ficarra there, but from the others there.
+And then To clarify there was no agreement with Michael Ficarra there, but from the others there.
->> Sorry.
 Sorry.
 RPR: There was an yes to the objection.
 Sorry.
 Sorry.
 CDA?